trusvik/terraform-cloudwatch-dashboard/README.md

 * Explore the different metrics delivered by MicroMeter by default, it's 100+ !

+## Create github actions workflow

+* Based on code in a previous lab, make a GitHub actions workflow that builds and deploys the infrastructure code on every push to main
+* Make sure that only plan is done on non-main branches or pull request events

 # PART 2

 ## Gauge for the Bank's Total Sum